 Selfsimilar processes / Paul Embrechts and Makoto Maejima.

-By: Embrechts, Paul.
+By: Embrechts, Paul

-Contributor(s): Maejima, Makoto.
+Contributor(s): Maejima, Makoto

 Print version record.